All Episodes

 The experience kicks in.

-Um what's your biggest sexual move if you had to think physically, if you had it even?
+What's your biggest sexual move if you had to think physically, if you had to even my biggest sexual move or sexual act.

-Yeah, probably act, maybe, or just ability.
+Yeah, probably act maybe or just ability.

 Put it like this.

-For example, um, I love to eat fruit.
+For example, I love to eat fruit.

-Forget speaking uh a foreign dialect, y'all.
+Forget speaking a foreign dialect, y'all.

 I've made them speak alien, okay?

-They don't even know what the hell they even said, you know, and we get past that.
+They don't even know what the hell they even said, you know?

 We just laugh.